After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 ‘I’m Charlie Jeanson, my patch is a small town between Baton Rouge and New Orleans.
 I was referred to your website by a fellow officer in Houston.
 He told me you and your associates may be able to help.
 In short, seven people, various ages and both genders, have gone missing in the last seven months.
 None of them are the type of people to just run off, they have roots, folks who grew up here and live less than a half mile of other family.
 FBI says there’s no evidence of abduction and no indication they crossed state lines.
 My constituents are all over my butt, despite the fact that not a single one of them has a clue as to what happened.
 We aren’t missing any troublesome adults, the usual drunks and dopers are all accounted for.
 Can you assist?’

 I reply, ‘Sure.
 Send copies of all files, all your officer’s notes.
 Photos of the missing if available, dates and times of disappearance as close as you can account for.
 Any known connections among the missing.
 I assume you have all cell calls made and received, include a month prior.
-I assume the calls stopped or the phones went dead at some point, when was that?
+I further assume the calls stopped or the phones went dead at some point, when?
 Any CCTV footage in relevant areas.
 Include addresses of the victims, date of birth, social security numbers.
 I understand the urgency, we don’t foot drag, I’ll be in touch.’

 ‘Any help appreciated, we’re stuck…details in an hour or less.’

 I call in Zoe C, “We have an opportunity…maybe.
-Twelve people disappeared from a small town northwest of New Orleans.
+Seven people disappeared from a small town northwest of New Orleans.
 Waiting on a reply from the contact, I asked for a fair amount of information but he said in an hour, what I asked for is the kind of stuff they’d collect during the investigation.
 You and McKenzie review the CCTV versus the photos they send.
 Run the facial recognition program, we might get lucky.”

 “Will do, we going to New Orleans?”